-Once engagement objectives have been defined, appropriate methods can be chosen.
-Determining appropriate engagement methods necessitates that you (1) evaluate and accommodate community members' needs, and (2) pay attention to practical considerations of resources, capacities, timeframes, and logistics that could enable or constrain the realisation of your objective:
+Determining appropriate engagement methods for conducting this process necessitates that you (1) evaluate and accommodate of stakeholder needs, and (2) pay attention to practical considerations of resources, capacities, timeframes, and logistics that could enable or constrain the realisation of your objective:

-Factors determining engagement methods Evaluation and accommodation of community needs Identification of potential barriers to engagement such as constraints on the capacity of vulnerable community members to participate, difficulties in reaching marginalised, isolated, or socially excluded groups, and the challenges to participation that are presented by digital divides or information and communication gaps.
-Identification of strategies to accommodate community member needs such as catering the location or media of engagement to difficult-to-reach groups, providing childcare, compensation, or transport to secure equitable participation, tailoring the provision of information and educational materials to the needs of participants Practical considerations of resources, capacities, timeframes, and logistics the resources available for facilitating engagement activities the timeframes set for project completion the capacities of your community to properly facilitate engagement processes
+Factors determining ng engagement methods Evaluation and accommodation of stakeholder needs Identification of potential barriers to engagement such as constraints on the capacity of vulnerable stakeholder groups to participate, difficulties in reaching marginalised, isolated, or socially excluded groups, and challenges to participation that are presented by digital divides or information and communication gaps between public sector organisations and impacted communities Identification of strategies to accommodate stakeholder needs such as catering the location or media of engagement to difficult-to-reach groups, providing childcare, compensation, or transport to secure equitable participation, tailoring the provision of information and educational materials to the needs of participants Consideration of engagement objectives Practical considerations of resources, capacities, timeframes, and logistics the resources available for facilitating engagement activities the timeframes set for policy process completion the capacities of your organisation and team to properly facilitate public engagement the stages of policy agenda setting, policy formulation, adoption, implementation, and evaluation at which stakeholders will be engaged

-Community members should take a deliberate and reflective approach to deciding on how to balance participation goals with practical considerations.
-You should also make explicit the rationale behind your choices and document this.
+Policymakers should take a deliberate and reflective approach to deciding on how to balance participation goals with practical considerations.
+And, you should make explicit the rationale behind your choices and document this.
 The following table outlines possible engagement methods along with their respective strengths, weaknesses, and relevant engagement objectives:

-Mode of Engagement Practical Strengths Practical Weaknesses mewsletters (email) Regular emails (e.g.: fortnightly or monthly) that contain updates, relevant news, and calls to action in an inviting format.
+Mode of Engagement Practical Strengths Practical Weaknesses newsletters (email) Regular emails (e.g.: fortnightly or monthly) that contain updates, relevant news, and calls to action in an inviting format.
 Degree of Engagement INFORM Can reach many people; can contain large amount of relevant information; can be made accessible and visually engaging.
 Might not reach certain portions of the population; can be demanding to design and produce with some periodicity; easily forwarded to spam/junk folders without project team knowingt(leading to overinflaed readership stats).
-Letters (post) Regular letters (e.g.: monthly) that contain the latest updates, relevant news and calls to action.
-Degree of Engagement Can reach parts of the population with no internet or digital access; can contain large amount of relevant information; can be made accessible and visually engaging.
+Regular letters (e.g.: monthly) that contain the latest updates, relevant news and calls to action.
+Degree of Engagement INFORM Can reach parts of the population with no internet or digital access; can contain large amount of relevant information; can be made accessible and visually engaging.
 Might not engage certain portions of the population; Slow delivery and interaction times hampens the effective flo of information and the organisation of further engagement.
-App notifict ions Projects can rely on the design of apps that are pitched to d stakeholders who are notifie on their phone with relevant updates.
-Easy and cost-effective to distribute information to large numbers of people; Rapid information flos bol ster the provision of relevant and timely news and updates.
-More significnt in tial investment in developing an app; will not be available to people with a ut smartphones.
-Degree of Engagement
+App notifict i as Projects can rely on the design of apps that are pitched to d stakeholders who are notifie on their phone with relevant updates.
+Degree of Engagement INFORM Easy and cost-effective to distribute information to large numbers of people; Rapid information flos bol ster the provision of relevant and timely news and updates.
+More significnt in tid investment in developing an app; will not be available to people with aut smartphones.